Phono Cartridge Rebuilding and Stylus Retipping Services

 Q: Can I get just the tip replaced, and not the entire Cantilever?

 A: Yes, we can re-tip only, which is by far the preferred method, but it does not cost less.
 In fact, it is much more difficult and time consuming to perform a "retip only."
 The benefits, however, are many – one being extremely low risk of damage to the cartridge, as well as best chance for identical sound to when the cartridge was new.
 Typical costs for “retipping only” are between $350 and $650 depending on cartridge design.
-If possible, we will "retip" only if specifically requested.
-If you request a "retip" only, and we find we cannot for any reason, we will contact you.
+We will "retip" only if specifically requested, if you do request a "retip" only, and we are unable to, for any reason, we will contact you.

 Q: Do you work on cartridge types and models not listed here?

 A: Absolutely yes - we have rebuilt many cartridges that are not listed, including some antique and unusual types.
 We have rebuilt classic cartridges from the 40’s and 50s as well.
 We do charge for an evaluation, but do NOT charge for any amount of time and materials on a "preauthorized for rebuild" cartridge that we find, after inspection and work, cannot be rebuilt.
 We take that loss for time and materials.

 Q: What happens if the cartridge is damaged during the rebuilding process?

 A. It must be understood that there is always some risk when performing any type of microscopic repair.
 Although we have an extremely high success rate, some low level of risk is unavoidable.
 Unlike doctors and most other cartridge rebuilders, we do NOT charge for our time and materials when we are unsuccessful at rebuilding, or if the cartridge becomes unrepairable.

 Q: How long does it take to get the work done?